Are all academics project managers?

 • The list goes on…!

-The chances are many of the above look familiar, and if so, then you are a project manager - congratulations.
+The chances are many of the above look familiar.
+If so, then you are a project manager – congratulations.
 This raises the question of how much formal project management training an academic receives as part of their core CPD?
 For an academic, a PgCertHE, a requirement for most institutions, and rightly so, focuses on the practice and pedagogy of learning, teaching and assessment.
 Research training focuses on developing research practice, bid writing, funding, publication and perhaps PhD supervision.
-There is additional CPD that is perhaps aligned to project management but is this part of a structured and strategic training programme to support academic development?
+Additional CPD exists aligned to project management.
+However, is this part of a structured and strategic training programme to support academic development?
 In our experiences, often not, but instead, individual choice.

 As a project manager, one would expect training, time, resources and support to deliver a project.
-In reality, and what often happens, is that someone is asked to write an action plan, design a new course and left to achieve this.
-Many are successful, and this is great, but could the outcome have been achieved better and with perhaps less stress and anxiety with formal training and approaches?
-We are seeing more structured approaches to course design, and there are some good companies with curriculum management/journey tools, but there is significant disparity.
+In reality, and what often happens, is that someone writes an action plan, design a new course and left to achieve this.
+Many are successful, and this is great.
+However, could the outcome have been achieved better and with perhaps less stress and anxiety with formal training and approaches?
+We are seeing more structured approaches to course design.
+Additionally, there are some good companies with curriculum management/journey tools, but there is significant disparity.

 Academic managers need to be cognisant of this and strive for change.
-Overt recognition in workload planning (a topic for another day) and perhaps a longer staff onboarding plan over a series of years.
+Overt recognition in workload planning (a topic for another day) and perhaps a longer staff onboarding plan over a series of years would help.
 What would happen if when starting a new job a new academic was provided with a three-year CPD and progression plan?
-It will need to be aligned to the individual, but it will show an institutional commitment to development and will certainly help with staff retention.
+It will need to be aligned to the individual, but it will show an institutional commitment to development.
+This will certainly help with staff retention.
 Will it also help with institutional performance, staff wellbeing and the overall student experience?

 If you would like to know more about about thoughts on project management within the academic environment, or you would like to discuss about us working with you, please contact us on hello@transform-ed.uk